Greatest Literature banner

 The in-between romantic

-Lord Jim is one of the Joseph Conrad novels that has me thinking at places "This may be the best writing I've ever read" and at other places "Come on, get on with it, would you!"
+Lord Jim is one of the Joseph Conrad novels that has me thinking at times "This may be the best writing I've ever read" and at other times "Come on, get on with it, would you!"

-Part of this ambivalence I put down to Conrad's position—along with a few other British and American writers like Thomas Hardy, Samuel Butler and Henry James—in what I think of as a transitional phase of literary history.
-He brings us partway from the leisurely, gloriously elaborate writing of Dickens and other nineteenth century lights to the generally more understated, psychologically subtle style of popular twentieth century masters.
+Part of this ambivalence I put down to Conrad's position—along with a few other British and American writers like Thomas Hardy, Samuel Butler and Henry James—in a transitional phase of literary history.
+He brings us partway from the leisurely, gloriously elaborate writing of Dickens and other nineteenth century lights to the more understated, psychologically subtle style of popular twentieth century masters.

-Lord Jim is almost the perfect example of an in-between book.
+Lord Jim is almost the perfect example of such an in-between book.
 On the "old" side is, first of all, the theme.
 The story of young Jim losing his honour, his integrity—his youthful dreams of himself as a noble being—through a cowardly act committed at sea, and the attempt to recover it, eventually by asserting himself as the ruler of a primitive people.
 Sounds like an old-fashioned tale of character building in the colonies.
-Tales of Rudyard Kipling, Robert Louis Stevenson and Stephen Crane come to mind.
-And honour?
-Who writes about that anymore?
+Stories of Rudyard Kipling, Robert Louis Stevenson and Stephen Crane come to mind.
+And who writies about honour anymore?

-But on the "modern" side is the narrator Marlowe's, and presumably Conrad's, own ambivalence toward Jim's quest for redemption.
-While not condoning his subject's desertion of passengers on a seemingly sinking ship, he understands the psychological motivations that led to a hasty error of judgment by an inexperienced sailor.
-He is quite cynical about the scapegoating inquiry that centres on Jim while ignoring greater perpetrators.
+On the "modern" side is the ambivalence of narrator Marlowe toward Jim's quest for redemption.
+While not condoning character's desertion of passengers on a seemingly sinking ship, he understands the psychological motivations that led to a hasty error of judgment by an inexperienced sailor.
+He is cynical about the scapegoating inquiry that centres on Jim while ignoring greater perpetrators.

 Marlowe/Conrad goes out of his way to paint the boy as a representative of Romanticism, with his original naive belief in his own noble fate, which is dashed so quickly, and with his continued pursuit of some ideal that is out of place in these times and in those places.
 Anti-romanticism is a theme to be picked up many times over by the jaded writers to come.

 Then there's how the story is told.
 Peeled like an onion, is the obvious simile.
-Other writers long before this had told stories with broken timelines, but Conrad takes fragmented narrative to a different level.
+Writers had told stories with broken timelines before this, but Conrad takes fragmented narrative to a different level.
 And he does it so skillfully that it often doesn't seem jagged.
 You become immersed in the human drama unfolding each moment.
 Then an essential part of the story from long previously is revealed and you suddenly remember you were waiting to learn this very point.
-Early on this happens even with some of the significant details of the scandal at sea and its surprising consequences, which are revealed later than expected almost as asides.
+Early on this happens even with some of the significant details of the scandal at sea and its surprising consequences, which are revealed later than expected, as asides almost.

-Still a great work though, if not the greatest ever.
+Still a great work though.
 Lord Jim (and lovely title, by the way) has been criticized as being an overblown short story, or perhaps an overblown combination of two shorter stories: the scandal of the ship's desertion and the story of Jim's adventure as the man who would be benevolent king.
 Some comments from Conrad would seem to confirm such a conjunction as the origins of the novel.
 But, damn, it does work as a whole.

 True, it is hard to think of the pathetic early shipboard Jim as the same character as the later tragic "Lord" of his realm.
 But however implausible it may be, the dynamic of the whole is engrossing.
 Moving from the squashing of one individual's romantic delusion to the destruction of one of the empire's smaller dirty secrets.